bradeneast/bradeneast.com/blog/_published/Logo Manifesto.md

 ## 2019/07/29
 ### graphic design, branding

-This manifesto is to get me into the headspace for thinking outside the box and designing innovative, fully realized logo marks.
+This manifesto is to get me into the headspace for designing innovative, fully realized logo marks.

  - A logo is always static, but how it’s used can be dynamic.
  - The job of a logo is to identify, not explain.